planck-repl/planck/site/src/performance.md

 The first time you run Planck this way, it will save the results of compilation into your cache directory.
 Then subsequent executions will use the cached results instead.

-In addition to caching compiled JavaScript, the associated analysis metadata is cached.
+In addition to caching compiled JavaScript, the associated analysis metadata and source mapping information is cached.
 This makes it possible for Planck to know the symbols in a namespace, their docstrings, _etc._, without having to consult the original source.
-For additional speed, this analysis metadata is written using Transit instead of, say, **edn** as is currently done today by the ClojureScript compiler.
+And, if an exception occurs, the source mapping info is used in forming stack traces.
+For additional speed, this cached info is written using Transit.

 This caching works for